dlebansais/Easly-Language/Doc/Nodes/Feature/AttributeFeature.md

 X<b>:&nbsp;</b><i>Number</i>
 </pre>

+translates to

 ```csharp
 public int X { get; protected set; }
 ```

-If an attribute includes a contract that can be checked at run-time (see [Assertion](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Assertion.md), the C# code uses a more complicated approach, where assigning the attribute is done in a setter that verifies the contract.
+If an attribute includes a contract that can be checked at run-time (see [Assertion](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Assertion.md)), the C# code uses a more complicated approach, where assigning the attribute is done in a setter that verifies the contract.

 <!---
 Mode=Default